Popular New Calculator Checklist Community Guides Product Guides Live Cams My Pool

 How to Dissolve Pool Stabilizer (CYA) - Complete Guide

-Around $800 worth of granular cyanuric acid is just sitting on my pool bottom — would my warranty cover this stabilizer dissolution mess before I drain 20,000 gallons?
-I have a 20,000 gallon inground pool and my current CYA reading is around 15 ppm - I need to get it up to about 50 ppm.
+I added granular cyanuric acid to my pool and it's just sitting on the bottom instead of dissolving.
+I have a 20,000 gallon inground pool and my current CYA reading is around 20 ppm - I need to get it up to about 50 ppm.
 I tried just broadcasting the granules directly into the pool like I do with other chemicals, but they seem to just sink to the bottom and sit there without dissolving much.

 I've heard that cyanuric acid is notoriously slow to dissolve compared to other pool chemicals.
 What's the most effective method to get this stuff into solution?
 Should I be pre-dissolving it somehow, or is there a specific technique that works better?
 I want to make sure I'm doing this right and not wasting product or creating hot spots in my pool.…more